melissascode/hobbits-dev-tools/vscode-conan-hobbits/macOS/README.md

  - VSCode and its official Microsoft C++ and Python extensions

 ### CMake 3.12+
 In the terminal, type in the command ```cmake -version``` to check whether CMake is installed.
 If so, the version number will appear.
-Instructions for installing CMake can be found [here](url)
+Instructions for installing CMake can be found [here](https://cmake.org/install/).

 ### Python 3.5+

 ### Conan (latest version installed via pip)
+In the terminal, type in the command ```conan --version``` to check whether Conan is installed.
+If so, the version number will appear.

+Once Python is installed, you will be able to use pip to install Conan.
+Type in the command ```pip install conan``` in the terminal.

+Another way to install Conan is through Homebrew.
+If Homebrew is installed, simply type in brew install conan in the terminal.

 ### Qt Creator
+Click here to install Qt Creator.
+The version for Open Source Development will suffice for working on Hobbits.

+Once VSCode and the necessary tools are successfully installed, you should watch and follow the [Hobbits Development Setup with VSCode](https://www.youtube.com/watch?v=FeOE96iISs4&t=185s&ab_channel=MahletInc) video on Youtube.
+The video will guide you through cloning both [Hobbits](https://github.com/Mahlet-Inc/hobbits) and [Hobbits Dev Tools](https://github.com/melissascode/hobbits-dev-tools).